Dijadiju/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 3-print_alphabets.c program prints the aplhabets in lowercase and then in uppercase  followed by a new line using the putchar data.

-The 4-print_alphabt.c program prints alphabet in the lowercase exlcuding the letters q and e followed by a new line.
+The 4-print_alphabt.c program prints alphabet in the lowercase exlcuding the letters q and e followed by a new line.e

+The 5-print_numbers.c program prints all single digit numbers of base 10 starting from 0 followed by a new line.